 Think high fructose corn syrup is no big deal?
 Think again.
 Eating too much can lead to insulin resistance, obesity and more.

 High fructose corn syrup has crept into more of our foods over the last few decades.
-It’s cheaper and sweeter than sugar, and it is much more quickly absorbed by the body.
-Eating too much high fructose corn syrup can lead to insulin resistance, obesity, type 2 diabetes and high blood pressure.
+Compared with regular sugar, it’s cheaper and sweeter, and is more quickly absorbed into your body.
+But eating too much high fructose corn syrup can lead to insulin resistance, obesity, type 2 diabetes and high blood pressure.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-In this video, Mark Hyman, MD, talks about the many ill effects of high fructose corn syrup, and he offers strategies to avoid it.
-He says this sweetener can only be processed by the liver, causing what he calls a “fat production factory” in your body.
+Functional medicine expert Mark Hyman, MD, explains the many ill effects of high fructose corn syrup, and he offers strategies to avoid it.